compute-io/compute.io/README.md

 <a name="iqr"></a>
 #### [compute.iqr( arr[, opts] )](https://github.com/compute-io/iqr)

-Computes the interquartile range for an `array` of values.
+Computes the interquartile range of a numeric `array`.

 ``` javascript
 var data = [ 2, 4, 2, 7, 3 ];